-A monitoring and modelling [task] group (hereinafter, "the group") is established to perform the functions assigned to it by the Conference of the Parties in support of the effectiveness evaluation including:
+A monitoring group (hereinafter, "the group") is established to perform the functions assigned to it by the Conference of the Parties in support of the effectiveness evaluation including:

 - a.
 Gathering of information from mercury monitoring activities and compilation of the relevant information including national and scientific data on changes in levels of mercury in core media taking into account the work already achieved and drawing on experience from existing monitoring networks on mercury.
 Changes include spatial and temporal trends including contextualization through use of models. - b.
-Preparation of a global monitoring report on mercury for effectiveness evaluation committee meetings.
+Preparation of a global monitoring report on mercury for effectiveness evaluation committee meetings. - c.
+Development of a monitoring guidance document to provide the COP with comparable monitoring data on the presence and movements of mercury and mercury compounds in the environment as well as trends in levels of mercury and mercury compounds observed in biotic media and vulnerable populations, organize data gathering

+Commented [A22]: Once per effectiveness evaluation cycle?

+Commented [A23]: Nothing on funding

+Deleted: and modelling [task]

-- c.
-Development of a monitoring guidance document to provide the COP with comparable monitoring data on the presence and movements of mercury and mercury compounds in the environment as well as trends in levels of mercury and mercury compounds observed in biotic media and vulnerable populations, organize data gathering and visualization of information.
-The group should start its work on this task immediately so that the documents is available for COP4. - d.
-Update of a monitoring guidance document in line with the latest scientific knowledge, modelling capabilities and ongoing monitoring activities. - e.
+1611 1612 and visualization of information.
+The group should start its work on this task immediately so that the documents is available for COP4.
+1613 1614 d.
+Update of a monitoring guidance document in line with the latest scientific knowledge, modelling capabilities and ongoing monitoring activities.
+1615 1616 1617 e.
 Identification of gaps in information/knowledge and development of proposals for bridging the gaps as a part of the report prepared for consideration by the effectiveness evaluation committee.

-Membership

-- The group members shall be appointed on the basis of equitable geographical distribution, - taking into account gender and the need for a balance between types of expertise. - Each region should nominate four experts for monitoring and modelling (up to three - representatives with expertise on mercury monitoring in core media or participating in - existing monitoring networks on mercury and at least one representative with expertise on - modelling environmental trends/multicompartment models) - The group will invite the participation of up to 10 experts from civil society, indigenous - 1431 communities, intergovernmental organizations, industry and "global modelling" experts.
-The - participation of these experts as observers will be balanced among the above-mentioned - 1433 groups.

-- The group will invite relevant experts from research communities, Global Mercury - Partnership and existing monitoring networks to assist them in their work and supplement the - most up to date information and scientific knowledge to produce a global report. - The terms of office shall coincide with a cycle of the effectiveness evaluation as determined - by the Conference of the Parties.
-To maintain continuity, the COP may renew terms of office - of the members for subsequent evaluations.
-If a member is unable to complete his or her term - of office, the region/sector nominating that member shall nominate another person to - complete the term.
+1618 Membership 1619 1620 The group members shall be appointed on the basis of equitable geographical distribution, taking into account gender and the need for a balance between types of expertise.
+1621 1622 1623 1624 Each region should nominate two experts for monitoring and modelling (up to three representatives with expertise on mercury monitoring in core media or participating in existing monitoring networks on mercury and at least one representative with expertise on modelling environmental trends/multicompartment models) Deleted: four 1 625 1626 1627 1628 The group will invite the participation of up to five experts from civil society, indigenous communities, intergovernmental organizations, industry and "global modelling" experts.
+The participation of these experts as observers will be balanced among the above-mentioned groups.
+Deleted: 10 1629 1630 1631 The group will invite relevant experts from research communities, Global Mercury Partnership and existing monitoring networks to assist them in their work and supplement the most up to date information and scientific knowledge to produce a global report.
+1632 1633 1634 1635 1636 The terms of office shall coincide with a cycle of the effectiveness evaluation as determined by the Conference of the Parties.
+To maintain continuity, the COP may renew terms of office of the members for subsequent evaluations.
+If a member is unable to complete his or her term of office, the region/sector nominating that member shall nominate another person to complete the term.
+1637 Officers 1638 Two co-chairs will be elected by the group to facilitate its meetings.
+1639 Secretariat 1640 The secretariat will provide administrative and programmatic support to the group of experts.
+1641 Meetings 1642 1 643 1644 The group on monitoring and modelling will meet face-to-face at least three times during an effectiveness evaluation cycle to deliver a global report on monitoring to the effectiveness evaluation committee on state of the environment.
+Deleted: coordinate monitoring activities on mercury at to 1645 Language Deleted: and modelling 16/16 English will be the working language of the group

-1442 Officers

-- 1443 Two co-chairs will be elected by the group to facilitate its meetings. - 1444 Secretariat - The secretariat will provide administrative and programmatic support to the group of experts. - 1446 Meetings - The group on monitoring and modelling will meet face-to-face at least three times during an - effectiveness evaluation cycle to coordinate monitoring activities on mercury and to deliver a

-1449 1450 global report on monitoring and modelling to the effectiveness evaluation committee on state of the environment.
-1451 Language 1452 English will be the working language of the group.